rafalp/async-caches/docs/api.md

 ##### `timeout`

-Integer with number of seconds after which update key will expire and will be removed by the cache.
+Integer with number of seconds after which updated key will expire and will be removed by the cache, or `None` if key should never expire.

 Defaults to `None` (cache forever), unless default timeout is set for cache.

 ##### `version`

-Version of key that should be update.
+Version of key that should be updated.
 String or integer.

 Defaults to `None`, unless default version is set for the cache.

+### Return value

+Returns `True` if key's expirat was updated, and `False` if key didn't exist in the cache.

 ### `incr`